-By now, most of us have fallen in love with Trinny London makeup, which took the world by storm four years ago when it was launched by TV presenter Trinny Woodall.
-Some of its most popular products have amassed wait lists of up to 15,000 people.
-Trinny London Miracle Blur £26, a skin-smoothing primer, has sold out four times since it first dropped and currently one is sold every 23 seconds!
-Even more popular is the BFF range, which includes an SPF, a foundation and a concealer.
-One product from the range is sold every four seconds.
-It’s impressive stuff.
+Expectations of her latest launch will undoubtedly be high.
+By now, many of us have fallen for her hero makeup range, one product from her BFF range, which includes an SPF, a foundation and a concealer, is sold every four seconds.
+Meanwhile, some of its most popular products have amassed wait lists of up to 15,000 people.
+Trinny London Miracle Blur £26 , a skin-smoothing primer, has sold out four times since it first dropped and currently one is sold every 23 seconds.

-Trinny's slow release of skincare essentials has been methodical, to say the least, and we are elated (but not at all surprised) to see two hardworking moisturisers join the lineup: Bounce Back Intense Peptide Moisturiser, £49, a youth-boosting "hug for the face," powered by peptides and hyaluronic acid, and Energise Me Niacinamide Moisturiser, £42, formulated to recharge stressed skin, hydrate, and even tone and texture.
+Trinny took the skincare market by storm earlier this year, with the unveiling of a duo of silky cleansers, three exfoliants, and two retinoid serums in remarkably quick succession.
+Her most recent skincare launch saw a vitamin C serum and two hardworking moisturisers join the lineup: Bounce Back Intense Peptide Moisturiser, £49, a youth-boosting "hug for the face," powered by peptides and hyaluronic acid, and Energise Me Niacinamide Moisturiser, £42, formulated to recharge stressed skin, hydrate, and even tone and texture.

 “Our two moisturisers are skincare overachievers," CEO & Founder Trinny Woodall told us.
 "They absorb incredibly easily and feel sumptuous, like a supercharged shot of hydration for your skin."

-If Trinny's existing skincare line is anything to go by, we have high hopes for the new moisturisers and skincare match-making tool.
-Her most recent vitamin C launch was all too welcome, because despite being one of the best complexion investments you can make, it's not the easiest ingredient to navigate. known for being very unstable, it oxidises (and therefore stops working) when exposed to air and heat.
+We were particularly impressed with her vitamin C serum, which is not the easiest ingredient to navigate.
+Known for being very unstable, it oxidises (and therefore stops working) when exposed to air and heat.
 It is also acidic in nature, meaning sensitive-skinned users should ease in when adding the ingredient to their skincare routine for the first time.

-Why has Trinny London waited 4 years to bring skincare?
+Why did Trinny London wait 4 years to bring skincare?